Agenda and minutes

 · Unsuitable and inadequate sewerage and drainage system.

-· Proposal would have a significant impact on the church and listed buildings.
+· Proposal would have a significant impact on the Grade II* Listed Church and listed buildings.

 · Adverse impact significantly outweighs any benefits and fails policy SS2.